mongodb/docs/source/includes/queryable-encryption/qe-csfle-table-comparison-of-features.rst

-The following table describes potential security vulnerabilities and how MongoDB security features address them:
+The following table describes potential security threats and how MongoDB security features address them:

 .. warning::